fqantonio/aqua/PROCEDURE.md

 - MANUAL or AUTO mode?
 - If AUTO MODE fix the points in the "Flight plan" screen by clicking with the right button and create the points;
 - Check the way points: are there obstacles?
+- Available team (ideal four people): radio control, logistics, put and remove the AQUA from water and control of obstacles in the operating environment, computer warnings and data check, and auto mode or guided GPS way points operation;

 ## START
 - Connect the telemetry radio to the USB C in the computer;